Watch: 2024 Hangtown Motocross Classic 250 and 450 Video Highlights & Results - Racer X

-Video highlights from the Hangtown Motocross Classic, round two of the AMA Pro Motocross Championship.
-Haiden Deegan (Yamaha) claimed the overall win over Tom Vialle (KTM) and Levi Kitchen (Kawasaki).
-Deegan has claimed both overall wins and three out of the first four 250 motos to start the season as he leaves with the points lead.
+Video highlights from the Thunder Valley National, round three of the AMA Pro Motocross Championship.
+Haiden Deegan (Yamaha) claimed his third straight overall win over Chance Hymas (Honda) and Tom Vialle (KTM).

-In the premier class, Jett Lawrence (Honda) crashed on the opening lap of the first moto, which ended his win-streak at 24 straight moto wins.
-Chase Sexton (KTM) took the race win then came back from dead last to race win in the second race to go 1-1 and take the points lead.
-Hunter Lawrence (Honda) and Aaron Plessinger (KTM) rounded out the overall podium.
+In the premier class, Jett Lawrence (Honda) returned to the center of the podium over Hunter Lawrence (Honda) and Justin Cooper (Yamaha).

-Check out the post-race videos highlights as well as the post-race SMX Insider show, post-race press conference, and results from the Hangtown Motocross Classic.
+Check out the post-race videos highlights as well as the post-race SMX Insider show, post-race press conference, and results from the Thunder Valley National.

 Video Highlights/Recaps/Analysis